For information about the subjects you will study, times, costs and key dates, please see the UOW Course Finder - Education page.

 Is the Master of Teaching offered online?

 The Master of Teaching course is currently only offered via on-campus delivery at Wollongong and the regional campuses.
-Cross-institutional study will be required for the methods if you are studying at any of the regional campuses.
+Cross-institutional online study may be required for method subjects if you are studying at any of the regional campuses.

 Can I commence the Master of Teaching mid-year?

-Unfortunately, there is no mid-year intake for the Master of Teaching.
+Subjects and practical experience placements are taught sequentially, meaning that a mid-year intake is not possible.
 The course commences at the start of Autumn session each year.

 Can I study part time?